opensearch-project/documentation-website/_dashboards/index.md

 1. Go to the [OpenSearch Dashboards playground](https://playground.opensearch.org/app/home).
 2. Choose **OpenSearch Dashboards > Dashboard**.
 3. Explore the available datasets and select one: **[Flights] Global Flight Dashboard**, **[Logs] Web Traffic**, or **[eCommerce] Revenue Dashboard**.
 4. Interact with the data on a dashboard.
-Choose **Add filter**.
+Choose **Add filter**, and specify the data you'd like to see.
-5. Specify the data you'd like to see.
-Select one of the options from the **Field** menu, and specify an **Operator** to filter the results.
+5. Select one of the options from the **Field** menu, and specify an **Operator** to filter the results.

 ##### Example: [Logs] Web Traffic dashboard with filters applied